Parameter Inference for Hypo-Elliptic Diffusions under a Weak Design Condition: Proof of Technical Results for Theorem

 \section{Proof of Technical Results for Theorem \ref{thm:consistency}}

-This section is devoted in the proof of Lemmas \ref{lemm:step1}--\ref{lemma:step3_2} stated in Section \ref{sec:pf_consistency}, i.e.~in the context of the proof of consistency of the proposed contrast estimators (Theorem \ref{thm:consistency}).
-We note that the proof below proceeds with the second class of hypo-elliptic SDEs (\ref{eq:hypo-II}) and makes use of the notations of the contrast function (\ref{eq:contrast_II}) with the subscript $(\mrm{II})$ being dropped.
+This section is devoted to the proof of Lemmas \ref{lemm:step1}--\ref{lemma:step3_2} stated in Section \ref{sec:pf_consistency}, i.e.~in the context of the proof of consistency of the proposed contrast estimators (Theorem \ref{thm:consistency}).
+We note that the proof below proceeds with the second class of hypo-elliptic SDEs (\ref{eq:hypo-II}) and makes use of the notation of the contrast function $\ell_{p, n}^{\, (\mrm{II})} (\theta), \, p \ge 2$, defined in the main text with the subscript $(\mrm{II})$ being dropped.
 Throughout the proofs, we assume $p \ge 3$ and use often the following notation: